MilanUD/protests-tracker/README.md

-🚧 RoadBlockTracker
+🚧 RoadBlockTracker <br />

 RoadBlockTracker is a web application that provides real-time updates on upcoming student protests and road blockades.
 The platform helps users stay informed about when, where, and why roads are blocked.
-It also serves as a hub for news, blog posts, and community discussions related to student activism.
+It also serves as a hub for news, blog posts, and community discussions related to student activism. <br />

-🌐 Features
+🌐 Features <br />

-🗺️ Map with Blockades
+🗺️ Map with Blockades <br />

-See upcoming student protest locations.
+See upcoming student protest locations. <br />

-View affected roads and estimated times of blockage.
+View affected roads and estimated times of blockage. <br />

-Publicly accessible — no login required.
+Publicly accessible — no login required. <br />

-📰 Protest News
+📰 Protest News <br />

-Stay updated with official student-organized protest announcements.
+Stay updated with official student-organized protest announcements. <br />

-Read news about protest causes, logistics, and progress.
+Read news about protest causes, logistics, and progress. <br />

-✍️ Blogs & Comments
+✍️ Blogs & Comments <br />

-Read blog posts from students.
+Read blog posts from students. <br />

-Comment and participate in the discussion (requires login).
+Comment and participate in the discussion (requires login). <br />

-👥 Roles
+👥 Roles <br />

-🧑‍🎓 Admin (Student)
+🧑‍🎓 Admin (Student) <br />

 Create and publish upcoming protest locations on the map.

 Post news articles and blogs.